mozilla-iam/mozilla-aws-cli/README.md

   comes from the location that the user's organization has deployed the [idtoken_for_roles](https://github.com/mozilla-iam/mozilla-aws-cli/tree/master/cloudformation) API.
 This API lets a user exchange an ID token for a list of groups and roles that they have rights to.
+This URL should be the base URL of the API, ending in `/`

 Additional optional settings that can be configured in the config file are